ostat/ostat.github.io/docs/openscad/hose-adapter/hose-adapter-connectors.md

 permalink: /docs/openscad/hose-adapter/connectors
 ---
 # Connectors
-There are currently 5 types of connectors, each can be use as **connector 1** or **connector 2**.
+There are currently 8 types of connectors, each can be use as **End 1** or **End 2**.
 Each connector type has settings that are only relevant to that specific connectors.
 Some connectors have no configurable settings.

 ![Hose Adapter connectors](/assets/openscad/hose-adapters/vacuum_hose_adapter-demo_text.gif){:.wrap-lightbox width="500"}